Property Market

 2 min read

-Private property issue #117 - De-listings
+Private property issue #117 - What's the chance my property doesn't sell?

 What's the chance your house doesn't sell?
 New de-list data may give us a clue.